Evening Conservatory Details:

 Second Round Decisions Application Deadline: March 5, 2024

 The Evening Conservatory is modeled after the core curriculum and values of the 3-Year Conservatory, but is condensed into a two year program for actors who want a cohesive, intensive program with courses held in the evenings to keep their daytime free.
 The program is accredited by the National Association of Schools of Theatre.
 Through rigorous training, the Evening Conservatory prepares students for both the craft and business of acting.
 The Evening Conservatory holds classes 20 hours per week Monday through Friday in the evenings starting at 6:30pm.
-This year the studio will take in a class in September 2020 and in January 2021.
+Each year has two semesters.
+This year the studio will take in a class only in September 2024.

 Interested in the Los Angeles Conservatory?
 Click HERE.

 My time at the Stella Adler Studio gave me more than I could have dreamed as an actor and as a person.
 I was cracked open and put back together as a stronger being overall.
 I found my voice and a strength in my body and mind.
 I’m so thankful that I was steered by such amazing teachers and comrades.
 It was an amazing experience. – Danielle D. (Class of 2012)